tofuengine/tofu/CODING_STYLE.md

 ## Formatting Rules

+* 4 spaces indentation is used (soft tabs);
+* when splitting a structure/function-call over multiple lines we use an additional 4 spaces indentation;
 * source files are terminated on a new line;
 * trailing spaces are to be eliminated;
 * ...